johnnydecimal/ellane-terminal/content/about/index.md

 - Optionally dim some images (e.g. white screenshots) when in dark mode.
 - ~~Make the Mastodon link on each post nicer (CSS).~~

+---

+# Later...

+A list of things that Johnny would like to talk about later.

+- [ttys](learn/12-case-and-ttys/): how you can `ps ax` and the column shows which `tty` owns the process.